Voultapher/sort-research-rs/writeup/intel_avx512/text.md

 Observations:

 - Very similar scaling to `u64`.
-- It takes a bit longer, but eventually cpp_highwaysort overtakes cpp_intel_avx512.
+- It takes a bit longer, but eventually cpp_vqsort overtakes cpp_intel_avx512.
 - The manually vectorized implementations are a lot better at leveraging the increased potential throughput, than the generic comparison based implementations.

 ## Author's conclusion and opinion